dang1412/ccex-api/README.md

 npm run main-test --exchange sample
 ```

 If you find a bug or anything should be added to fit your need, please create issue.
-This is still in very early stage so any feedback would have great impact on me and I will try harder to serve community better
+This is still in very early stage so any feedback would be much appreciated.

 # Test (`future`)
 main test: test for main module which implement the above interface directly